ucf-icorps/ucf-i-corps-syllabus-4-week/chapter5/pre-class.md

 * Slide 2: Team members – name, background, expertise, and roles on the team.

-    * Storytelling

-        * The World: Market/opportunity, how does it operate?

-        * The Characters: Customer's/Value Proposition/ product-market fit; pick a few examples to illustrate

-        * Narrative Arc: Lessons learned how?
-Enthusiasm, despair, learning then insight

-        * Show us: Images and demo to illustrate  learning = wireframes and pivots to finished product

-        * Editing: Does each slide advance the character and plot (learning)

-    * Theater

-        * Point me at what you want me to see

-        * Ought to be self-explanatory

-        * Use analogies

 * Slide 3: Business Model Canvas Version 1 (use the Osterwalder Canvas, do not make up your own): "Here was our original idea."

 * Slide 4: "So here’s what we did…" (explain how you got out of the building).